THE ANGRY ARAB: Israel Bombs the Middle East, Yet Again

 As Israeli expectations for prolonged wars in Syria and Iraq seem to have been dashed, and as Israeli allies in Yemen appear to be failing, Israel may be hoping for an intensification of pressure on all of its foes in the region.
 The total support of Arab Gulf despots, who in the past were too afraid to publicize their links with Israel, gives Israel a freer hand in its aggression.

 One should also take into consideration the electoral factor: Israeli Prime Minister Benjamin Netanyahu is facing a tough election and immense legal problems: his ability to win will determine whether he serves time in prison or not.
 This fight by Netanyahu is more personal than political.
 And when there is a tough election in Israel, the people of Palestine and Lebanon often pay a price.
 In the 1990s, the war between Labor and Likud was fought in the territory of South Lebanon where Labor and Likud leaders wanted to prove their toughness.
 The Qana massacre of 1996 (where Israel bombed a UN facility that sheltered 800 civilians and killed 110 people and injured 118) bore the mark of Shimon Peres who, as a prime minister, was trying to prove his toughness vis-à-vis Arabs in an election season.
-Operation Cast Lead against Gaza ended just three weeks before the 2009 Israeli election.
+The Israeli war on Gaza in 2009 ended just three weeks before the 2009 Israeli election.

 Similarly, Netanyahu is facing a tough challenge from former Israeli generals running against him in the “Blue and White” political alliance.
 Those former generals are promising a major war on Gaza and have accused Netanyahu of softness toward Hamas.
 Furthermore, the young people in Israel — unlike their counterparts in the U.S. — are more militant and conservative than their elders.